vishnuprasadh/CognitiveBanners/Readme.md

 <b>Description</b>

-This is a simple Reinforcement learning technique which uses a set of tools given below to dynamically display images for a Banner Slot of an ecommerce website.
+I have used Reinforcement learning technique that uses a set of tools given in details below to dynamically display images for a Banner Slot of an ecommerce website.

-The additional feature used is the framework can support multiple locations based on setup and dynamically improves click through rate for banners.
+The additional feature added in the framework is to support multiple locations based on setup that influences dynamically to improve click through rate for banners.

 <b>Business Problem</b>